Spontaneous scale symmetry breaking at high temperature: Scale symmetric potential

 \section{Scale symmetric potential}

-Let us consider a low-energy limit of Weyl gravity with Higgs scalar sector, so the $\omega_{\mu}$ field is heavy and may be omitted in Lagrangian.
-We have:
+Let us consider a scale symmetric Lagrangian for the Higgs neutral component $\phi_1$ and a new scalar singlet $\phi_0$, which we call dilaton.
+Coupling both fields with Einstein gravity via non-minimal couplings $\xi_i$ we have:

 where $R$ is Ricci scalar in Riemannian geometry.
-In order to obtain scale symmetry at the tree level one needs to assume a vanishing Higgs mass parameter $m_H^2=0$.
-In terms of dilaton $\phi_0$ and Higgs neutral component $\phi_1$, scale symmetric potential at the classical level is of the form:
+In order to obtain scale symmetry at the tree level, one needs to assume a vanishing Higgs mass parameter $m_H^2=0$.
+In terms of $\phi_0$ and $\phi_1$ fields, scale symmetric potential at the classical level is of the form:

 We choose certain hierarchy among couplings: